The Magnificent Seven

-A heavy-on-the-action remake of the classic 1960 Western—with a starry cast led by Denzel Washington—holds its own against the original.
+This heavy-on-the-action remake of the classic 1960 western, with a starry cast led by Denzel Washington, manages to hold its own against the original

-If you wanted to point to the perfect Hollywood Western—not necessarily the most complex or delicately shaded, but tallest in the saddle—John Sturges’s iconic 1960 oater would be hard to outgun.
-It sweeps you up in manly camaraderie, has a killer cast of rising action stars (Steve McQueen, Charles Bronson, James Coburn) and gallops along to the most exhilarating opening theme ever composed for a movie.
+If you wanted to point to the perfect Hollywood western – not necessarily the most complex or delicately shaded, but tallest in the saddle – John Sturges’s iconic 1960 oater would be hard to outgun.
+It sweeps you up in manly camaraderie.
+It has a killer cast of rising action stars (Steve McQueen, Charles Bronson, James Coburn).
+It gallops along to the most exhilarating opening theme ever composed for a movie.